sharmajnu/tys/README.md

-# Test Your Skills Code Base
+# simple-mean
-This is Test your skills project.
+This is a starter project with MEAN stack.